-(2) Amounts reported represent the aggregate grant date fair value of RSU awards granted to our directors during the fiscal year ended January 31, 2024 under our 2021 Plan, computed in accordance with ASC Topic 718.
+(2) Amounts reported represent the aggregate grant date fair value of RSU awards granted to our non-employee directors during the fiscal year ended January 31, 2025 under our 2021 Plan, computed in accordance with ASC Topic 718.
 Amounts exclude the aggregate grant date fair value of the RSU awards granted in lieu of cash fees, as the fees have been separately reported as "Fees Earned or Paid in Cash."
-The assumptions used in calculating the grant date fair value of the RSUs reported in this column are set forth in the notes to our audited consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended January 31, 2024.
-This amount does not reflect the actual economic value that may be realized by the non-employee director.
+The assumptions used in calculating the grant date fair value of the RSUs reported in this column are set forth in the notes to our audited consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended January 31, 2025.
+These amounts do not reflect the actual economic value that may be realized by the non-employee director.